-) 207-3 Requirements Guidelines Check Evidence of compliance at Repsol Cooperative Relations (2/2) a.iii Active dialogue with stakeholders Description of the mechanisms for dialogue with the main social actors (NGOs, social action platforms, etc.) and their influence on fiscal decisionmaking processes. • Repsol maintains an open and honest dialogue with NGOs and social action platforms (Intermon OXFAM, Haz Fundación) in the search for a fairer and more effective tax system.
-This interrelationship has provided first-hand knowledge of the main concerns of stakeholders regarding Repsol's social accountability process and has facilitated a better understanding of the true magnitude and dimension of the company's fiscal contribution in the countries in which it operates.
+207-3 Requirements Guidelines Check Evidence of compliance at Repsol Cooperative Relations (2/2) Active dialogue with stakeholders Description of the mechanisms for dialogue with the main social actors (NGOs, social action platforms, etc.) and their influence on fiscal decisionmaking processes. • Repsol maintains an open and honest dialogue with NGOs and social action platforms (Intermon OXFAM, Haz Fundación) in the search for a fairer and more effective tax system.
+This interrelationship has provided first-hand knowledge of the main concerns of stakeholders regarding Repsol's social accountability process and has facilitated a better understanding of the true magnitude and dimension of the company's fiscal contribution in the countries in which it is present.
 Many of the concerns expressed by stakeholders have found a response in the enhanced fiscal transparency initiatives referred to in this self-assessment.
 The reception of these initiatives by stakeholders has been positive.
-Thus, organizations of recognized international prestige, such as Norges Bank, the Corporate Responsibility Observatory, Transparency International Spain, OXFAM, Haz Fundación and VBDO have recognized Repsol's high degree of compliance with the accountability commitments assumed in its Tax Policy.
+Thus, organizations of recognized international prestige, such as the Fair Tax Foundation, Norges Bank, the Corporate Responsibility Observatory, Transparency International Spain, OXFAM, Haz Fundación and VBDO have recognized the company's high level of fiscal transparency in Spain and Europe, confirming Repsol's high level of compliance with the commitments regarding accountability assumed in its Fiscal Policy.